Travel to Turkey after Earthquake in Turkey

 In this post we would be talking in detail about Earthquake in Turkey and How it is going to impact our travel plan.

-Since Turkey is situated on the various fault lines it is prone to Earthquake but most of them which happened over the span of the year were not as deadly as the one which just hit today of February 06 2023.
-If you are looking for knowing more about the earthquakes and timeline you could check a very list mentioned by madeinturkeytours on their website where they have shared the timeline about the earthquakes starting from December 26, 1939.
+Since Turkey is situated on the various fault lines it is prone to Earthquake but most of them which happened over the span of the year were not as deadly as the one which just hit today of February 06 2026.
+If you are looking for knowing more about the earthquakes and timeline you could check a very list mentioned by Earthquakes on their website where they have shared the timeline about the earthquakes starting from December 26, 1939.

 Earthquake in Turkey

-On the morning of 06th February 2023, Turkey was struck by a devastating earthquake.
+On the morning of 06th February 2026, Turkey was struck by a devastating earthquake.
 As people awoke to find their homes shaking and crumbling around them, it became clear that this destructive force had left its mark on the country.
 With an estimated magnitude of 7.8 on the Richter scale, this earthquake caused widespread destruction and loss across the nation.
 Many cities were affected: buildings were destroyed, roads torn apart, and lives lost in the disaster.

 The center of the first earthquake Gaziantep and it was mentioned that in noon time there was another earthquake of 7,5 magnitude and the center was around Kahramanmaraş – Erdbeben.